One component that’s the least talked-about part of the guitar’s anatomy is the pots (‘pots’ is the abbreviation for potentiometers).

-We’re going to change that today by explaining to you all the different types of pots out there, and their function.
-So, put that guitar down and pay attention!
+Here, we’re going to explain to you all the different types of pots out there and their functions.

 What are Pots?